-It is estimated that power plants using the CANDU design generate more than 23,000 megawatts, about 21 percent of the electricity produced by nuclear energy.
-A megawatt is generally enough to power 750 average-sized homes.
+It is estimated that power plants using the CANDU design generate more than 23,000 megawatts, about 21% of the electricity produced by nuclear energy.
+Each megawatt a power plant is capable of producing is generally enough to power 750 average-sized homes.

 How CANDU Reactors Differ from Light Water Reactors

-Heavy water nuclear reactors and light water nuclear reactors differ in how they create and manage the complex physics of nuclear fission or atom-splitting which produces the energy and heat to create steam to drive generators.
+Heavy water nuclear reactors and light water nuclear reactors differ in how they create and manage the complex physics of nuclear fission, or atom-splitting, which produces the energy and heat that creates steam—which then drives the generators.
 The nuclear reactors in use in the U.S. are all light water designs.
-Several major differences distinguish between light water reactors and the CANDU heavy water moderated design, which include the following design features.
+Several major differences that distinguish between light water reactors and the CANDU heavy water design include the following design features:

-Fuel: Unlike other nuclear reactors designed to use enriched uranium fuel and light water as a moderator, CANDU heavy water reactors use non-enriched, natural uranium oxide as fuel and heavy water as a moderator.
+Fuel: Unlike other nuclear reactors, which are designed to use enriched uranium fuel and light water as a moderator, CANDU heavy water reactors use non-enriched, natural uranium oxide as fuel and heavy water as a moderator.

-Unlike ordinary water with its familiar chemical composition of H20, heavy water includes two atoms of deuterium.
-Unlike ordinary hydrogen which has no neutron and a proton in its most common form, deuterium has a neutron at its center.
+Unlike ordinary water, with its familiar chemical composition of H2O, heavy water includes two atoms of deuterium.
+Unlike ordinary hydrogen, which has no neutron and a proton in its most common form, deuterium has a neutron at its center.

 How a CANDU Reactor Works to Make Electricity